Jump to content

 • Staff

-1. In busy parts of Singapore, many homes and apartments are next to temples or other places of worship.
+1. In many busy areas of Singapore, homes and apartments are located next to temples or other places of worship.

-2. Both new and old apartments are often close to temples, so it is hard to avoid seeing one from your home.
-Some recent examples are condo buildings on Guillemard Road, Compassvale Bow (Sengkang), Telok Kurau Road, Serangoon North, Boon Lay, and Balestier Road.
+2. Both new and older apartments are often close to temples, making it difficult to avoid seeing one from your home.
+Some recent examples include condo buildings on Guillemard Road, Compassvale Bow (Sengkang), Telok Kurau Road, Serangoon North, Boon Lay, and Balestier Road.

 3.1.
-It is best not to buy a home that faces directly toward a temple, like a ground-floor or second-story unit with a living room or balcony looking at the temple.
+It is best to avoid buying a home that faces directly toward a temple, such as a ground-floor or second-story unit with a living room or balcony overlooking the temple.

 3.2.
-Do not hang wind chimes that face the temple.
+Avoid hanging wind chimes that face the temple.

 3.3.
-One client shared that a Tibetan temple near her condo on Guillemard Road has chants that can be heard in one of the bedrooms until 11 pm.
+One client mentioned that a Tibetan temple near her condo on Guillemard Road has chants that can be heard in one of the bedrooms until 11 pm.

 3.4.
-The same condo faces a Christian cross directly, while the temple is beside the bedroom.
-Fortunately, the church's "spine" is closer to the main road and does not pose a threat to the unit.
+In the same condo, one unit faces a Christian cross directly, while the temple is next to the bedroom.
+Fortunately, the church’s main structure is closer to the main road and does not pose a problem to the unit.

 3.5.
-Certain architectural features, like roof shapes or edges, may create "poison arrows" in some instances.
+Some architectural features, such as roof shapes or sharp edges, may create “poison arrows” in certain situations.

 3.5.1.
-Clean vs. unclean temples: Over the years, I have encountered both.
-For instance, I previously mentioned an "unclean" temple in Yishun, where my luopan became erratic.
+There are both “clean” and “unclean” temples.
+Over the years, I have encountered examples of both.
+For instance, I previously mentioned an “unclean” temple in Yishun where my luopan became erratic.

 3.5.2.
-Some temples house "entities," and a few "unclean" ones may even contain unsettling items like small bottles with visible figures floating inside.
+Some temples may house “entities,” and a few “unclean” ones could contain unsettling items, like small bottles with visible figures floating inside.

 3.6.
-Even "clean" temples are generally considered repositories of people's grievances or emotions.
+Even “clean” temples are generally considered places that absorb people’s worries or emotions.

-4. On a positive note, many people live near temples and continue to do so without issues.
+4. On a positive note, many people live near temples without any issues.

 Master Cecil Lee, Geomancy.Net